NUSTemple/scala-training/README.md

 ## This repo is to build training material for Scala/Spark

-## 01-Intellij Setup for Scala Application IDE
+[01-Intellij Setup for Scala Application IDE] (./01-Intellij Setup for Scala Application IDE.md)

 - Software preparation
 - How to create a Maven project for Scala